-BOLSOVER-DISTRICT-COUNCIL¶ 1 ORIGINAL-MOTION¶ On being put to the vote, the original motion was carried.
-RESOLVED:that:¶ 1 i)·→ all-public-firework-displays-within-the-District-boundaries-to-be-advertised-inadvance: of: the: event, allowing: residents: to: take: precautions: for: their: animals and vulnerable people. ¶ ii) -- the Chief Executive Officer be requested to write to the Government urging them to legislate that the law be changed to only allow the sale of fireworks. to operators of licensed displays. ¶ iii)·→ a: public: awareness: campaign: be: actively: promoted: about: the: impact: of: fireworks: on: animal: welfare: and: vulnerable: people: -- including: the: precautions that can be taken to mitigate risks. ¶ iv) → the Chief Executive be requested to write to the UK Government urging. them-to-introduce-legislation-to-limit-the-maximum-noise-level-of-fireworksto 90db for those sold to the public for private displays. •¶ v) → local suppliers of fireworks be encouraged to stock 'quieter' fireworks for public display.¶ vi) → the Authority tighten up the restriction of sales of fireworks in the run up to Bonfire: Night: to: under: 18: year: olds: and: to: discourage: proxy: sales: of: fireworks for those under the age of 18.¶ (Chief-Executive-Officer)¶ 1
+T BOLSOVER-DISTRICT-COUNCIL¶

+ORIGI NAL-MOTION¶

+¶ On•bei ing-put-to-the-vote, the original motion-was-carried.¶

+s

+RESO ¶ LVED that ¶

+all-public-firework-displays within the District boundaries to be advertised in advance of the event, allowing residents to take precautions for their animals and vulnerable people.

+l)→ the Chief Executive Officer be requested to write to the Government urging them to legislate that the law be changed to only allow the sale of fireworks to operators of licensed displays. ¶

+i)

+¶ iv /)·-+the·Chief·Executive·be·requested·to·write·to·the·UK·Government·urging· them·to-introduce·legislation·to·limit·the·maximum·noise·level·of·fireworks· to·90db·for·those·sold·to-the·public·for·private·displays.··¶

+) → local suppliers of fireworks be encouraged to stock 'quieter' fireworks for public display. ¶

+¶ v i)·→ the Authority-tighten up the restriction of sales of fireworks in the run up to Bonfire Night to under 18 year olds and to discourage proxy sales of fireworks for those under the age of 18.¶

+(Chief·Executive·Officer)¶

+.¶ a